HubiBoar/FeatureSlice/README.md

 ```

 ### Consumer
-Which requires in this case a QueueName that this handler will subscribe to.
+Which requires a QueueName that this handler will subscribe to.
 ```csharp
 public sealed record ExampleConsumer() : FeatureSlice<ExampleConsumer.Request>
 (